 Hulu Live TV has quickly become a major player in the live TV streaming industry.
 In a short space of time it has risen the ranks and now boasts one of the largest user bases around.
 While the content is plentiful, the service’s base package is a little less generous with simultaneous streams.

 Hulu Live TV subscribers can access the service on two devices at the same time.
+In addition, some subscribers may run into issues when streaming away from home.
 Similar to fuboTV, Hulu Live TV also offers the option to upgrade the number of streams through an ‘Unlimited Screens’ add-on, priced at an additional $9.99 per month.

 Philo might be considered a cheap service, but it’s far from cheap when it comes to features and simultaneous streaming is no exception.
 In spite of its low cost, Philo subscribers can currently stream on three different devices at the same time.